jenkinsci/p4-plugin/README.md

 ![Stream config](docs/images/6.png)

+## Variable expansion

+Many of the workspace fields can include environment variables to help define their  value.
+Take the 'Worksapce name' often I use:

+    jenkins-${NODE_NAME}-${JOB_NAME}

+If the job is called 'foo' and built on a slave 'linux' it expands to:

+    jenkins-linux-foo

+Jenkins provides a set of environment variable and you can also define your own.
+Here is a list of built in variables:

+`BUILD_NUMBER` - The current build number, such as "153"
+`BUILD_ID` - The current build id, such as "2005-08-22_23-59-59"
+`BUILD_DISPLAY_NAME` - The name of the current build, something like "#153".
+`JOB_NAME` - Name of the project of this build, such as "foo"
+`BUILD_TAG` - String of "jenkins-${JOB_NAME}-${BUILD_NUMBER}".
+`EXECUTOR_NUMBER` - The unique number that identifies the current executor.
+`NODE_NAME` - Name of the slave or "master".
+`NODE_LABELS` - Whitespace-separated list of labels that the node is assigned.
+`WORKSPACE` - Absolute path of the build as a workspace.
+`JENKINS_HOME` - Absolute path on the master node for Jenkins to store data.
+`JENKINS_URL` - URL of Jenkins, like http://server:port/jenkins/
+`BUILD_URL` - Full URL of this build, like http://server:port/jenkins/job/foo/15/
+`JOB_URL` - Full URL of this job, like http://server:port/jenkins/job/foo/

+The p4 plugin allows the use of environemnt vaiables in fields like the Workspace view and Stream path.
+For example:

+    //depot/main/proj/... //jenkins-${NODE_NAME}-${JOB_NAME}/...

+or with a Matrix build you might have defined your own variables like `${OS}`.
+Remember they can be used anywhere in the mapping:

+    //depot/main/${JOB_NAME}/bin.${OS}/... //jenkins-${NODE_NAME}-${JOB_NAME}-${OS}/bin/${OS}/...

 ## Populating

 Perforce will populate the workspace with the file revisions needed for the build, the way the workspace is populated is configured on the Jenkin Job configuration page and support the following behaviours: